ryankirkland/bigfoot_sightings/README.md

 <img src='https://github.com/ryankirkland/bigfoot_sightings/blob/master/img/state_last_10.png'>

-#### Are there any patterns to the bigfoot sighting reports narratives?
+#### Are there any patterns to what people said in their bigfoot sighting reports?

-We wanted to look
+We wanted to look at the text of the reports themselves to see if they fit into obvious groups.
+Once we had our text in the right format, it was easy to apply a few different machine learning models to analyze the text.
+The two primary models we used were K-Means and NMF.

+K-Means was used to try to group the collection of observations into 5 different groupings based upon common words and their frequency.
+The model outputs the most important words it found for each group.